Say “Yes” to pro bono!

 - Malpractice insurance is provided for attorneys who do pro bono work through the TACOMAPROBONO

-- Mentoring and training is available
+- Mentoring is available

 - Some support for unusual costs of litigation is available